Rami-Ben/kata-code/README.md

 # kata-code
-Here an implemantation of the kata
+Here an implemantation of the kata according to the Gilded Rose Requirements Specification Requirements can be found in : https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/GildedRoseRequirements.txt

+## How To Run
+- Entry point of the algorithm is the GildedRose class (updateQuality method)
+- Please refer to the GildedRoseTest class for the usage of the new implementation

-## Done
+## What was Done
-- implementation of the algorithm
+- Implementation of the algorithm

-## Still to be done
+- Change the updateQuality method in GildedRose class to use the new algorithm
-- Unit tests to be added
+- Unit tests added
-- Readme file to be completed